FraMan97/chunkmesh/README.md

 # chunkmesh
 `chunkmesh` is a lightweight, local file storage system designed to offer efficient, resilient and versioned archiving through chunk-level data deduplication.
 This project optimizes storage space by eliminating data redundancy and providing granular control over file modifications over time.

-> [!WARNING]
-> This project is currently a Proof of Concept (POC) and is not suitable for a production environment.
-It is intended for developer use only.

 ---

 ## Table of Contents